 After the church began, we read an interesting story about the Christians in Berea.

-Acts 17:10-11 (NIV)
+Acts 17:10-11 (NASB)

 The Bereans were commended for this examining of the Scriptures in light of what Paul was telling them about this.
 How many religious leaders would be offended if somebody examined the Scriptures rather than just accepted what they said without question?